George Leake: Early life and background

 George Leake was born on 3 December 1856, in Perth in what was then the British colony of Western Australia.
 The Leake family was prominent in the development of Perth and Western Australia; his father George Walpole Leake (1825–1895) was a barrister and politician, his uncle Luke Samuel Leake (1828–1886) was the first Speaker of the Western Australian Legislative Council.
 Their uncle George Leake (1786–1849) had arrived in what was then the Swan River Colony in 1829, and settled as a merchant.

 Young George was educated at the Church of England Collegiate School (now Hale School) and at St Peter's College in Adelaide.
 On 1 December 1876, George was on board the steamer when it sank off Margaret River.
 He had been on the ship travelling to St Peter's in Adelaide to undergo a law course.
-In 1880 he was admitted to the Western Australian bar and became a partner in his father's law firm.
 The following year he married Louisa Emily Burt, daughter of the late Chief Justice, Sir Archibald Burt.
 In 1883 he was appointed Crown Solicitor and Public Prosecutor.
 Leake also took a keen interest in the gold mining industry, and was a member of the syndicate that successfully sent Harry Anstey to find gold in the Yilgarn in 1887.